ml6team/fondant/docs/kubeflow_101.md

 - build_image.sh
 - requirements.txt

-To implement these components faster, it's recommended to leverage the boilerplate components available in the `express.components` module and include `express` in the `requirements.txt` file of the component.
+To implement these components faster, it's recommended to leverage the boilerplate components available in the `fondant.components` module and include `fondant` in the `requirements.txt` file of the component.
 Regarding the `component.yaml` file, one typically defines a `components.config` file at the pipeline root level.
 This file defines the root of the directory where artifacts get placed (Docker images).
 Each component's `component.yaml` file then defines the actual path to the Docker image.

 When these files are implemented, you're ready to build the images and push it to the [Artifact Registry](https://cloud.google.com/artifact-registry).
 You can do so by running the script (`sh build_image.sh`).
 Make sure to enable [kaniko](https://cloud.google.com/build/docs/optimize-builds/kaniko-cache) for faster container build time.
 One can run the following command locally: